my-devices/meta-reflector-aws/README.md

 Furthermore, make sure the ALB idle timeout is set to a value greater than the default 60 seconds.
 We recommend setting it to one hour (3600 seconds).
-The value should be greater than the remote timeout (`webtunnel.remoteTimeout` property) configured in the macchina.io Remote Manager device agent (`WebTunnelAgent`).
+The value should be greater than the remote timeout (`webtunnel.remoteTimeout` property) configured in the macchina.io REMOTE device agent (`WebTunnelAgent`).